kopischke/homebrew-ctags/README.md

 ## Caveat

-As the fishman fork has no version scheme, you **have** to use the `--HEAD` option when installing to get the fork – in Homebrew speak, the formula is “head only”.
+As Universal ctags has no version scheme (yet), you **have** to use the `--HEAD` option when installing to get the fork – in Homebrew speak, the formula is “head only”.
 A plain `brew install universal-ctags` will fail.

 [1]: http://ctags.sourceforge.net/
 [2]: https://github.com/universal-ctags/ctags